Froyok/froTools/README.md

 # How to Install ?
-Put the content of the folder "froTools" inside your "My Documents/Maya" folder.
-Ex : "My Documents\maya\2011-x64\"
+Put the content of the folder "froTools" inside your "My Documents/Maya" folder. **Example** : "My Documents\maya\2011-x64\"

 This script has been tested and works properly with :
  * Maya 2011
  * Maya 2012